Woman checking energy bills

 1) Turn off stand-by appliances

-Don’t let so-called 'vampire appliances' drain your energy.
+Don't let so-called 'vampire appliances' drain your energy.
 Vampire appliances are those that are left in standby mode.
-Standby mode doesn’t turn the appliance off completely so it’s constantly using power.
+Standby mode doesn't turn the appliance off completely so it's constantly using power.
 Switch the plug off at the mains or unplug it completely.
-You could save up to £35 a year by doing this.
-Vampire appliances include:
+You could save up to £45 a year by doing this.
+Common culprits include TVs, computers, and mobile device chargers.

 3) Insulate your roof

-If your roof isn’t insulated then heat will be escaping through it resulting in a colder house.
-Roof insulation costs between £400 and £600 but could save you around £250 a year.
-Even if you’ve got roof insulation it would be worth thinking about adding to it, as the savings pay for themselves within a couple of years.
+If your roof isn't insulated, heat will be escaping through it resulting in a colder house.
+Roof insulation now costs between £850 and £1,200 but could save you up to £380 a year with today's energy prices.
+Even if you've got roof insulation it would be worth thinking about adding to it, as the savings pay for themselves within a couple of years.

 Disclaimer: We make every effort to ensure content is correct when published.
 Information on this website doesn't constitute financial advice, and we aren't responsible for the content of any external sites.